 Research Associate in Energy Economics, Judge Business School, University of Cambridge

-Biography: Karim holds a PhD degree in Energy Economics and a Master degree in Technology Policy from University of Cambridge, Judge Business School.
-She has worked for more than ten years in the public utility regulatory arena with focus on energy, telecommunications and water.
-She has been a consultant for different organisations and companies such as United Nations, World Bank, AT Kearney, public utilities regulators, among others.
-At the present she is involved in the Flexible Plug and Play Low Carbon Networks Project from UK Power Networks.
-Her main role is to explore and analyse the international experience in commercial arrangements for connecting renewable generating facilities to the distribution network (distributed generation) using smart technologies.
+Biography: Karim is a Research Associate at the EPRG, University of Cambridge.
+She holds a PhD degree in Energy Economics and Master’s degree in Technology Policy from University of Cambridge, Judge Business School.
+She has worked for more than ten years in the public utility regulatory arena with a focus on energy, telecommunications and water.
+She has been a consultant for different organisations and companies such as United Nations, World Bank, public utilities regulators, distribution network operators and system operators.
+Her most recent work involves flexible electricity networks, ancillary services regulation and economics with a focus on reactive power, energy storage business models, smart grid commercial arrangements and efficiency and total factor productivity analysis for electricity and gas.